R.I.P Society Records

-Their first release from a band not based in Sydney was from Melbourne-based Zond, and the label developed a strong reputation along Australia's East Coast, with particular support from Melbourne record store Missing Link.
+Their first release from a band not based in Sydney was Brisbane-based band Kitchen's Floor in 2009, followed by the first Melbourne-based band Zond in 2010, and the label developed a strong reputation along Australia's East Coast, with particular support from Melbourne record store Missing Link.

 In Jimi Kritzler's 2014 study of Australian underground music, Noise in my head: voices from the ugly Australian underground, he wrote the importance of R.I.P.
 Society Records was that it showed Sydney was just as able as Melbourne in its ability to release good independent Australian music.

-In 2014 the label celebrated its fifth birthday with an eight hour concert at the Sydney Opera House as part of Vivid Live.
+In 2014 the label celebrated its fifth birthday with an eight-hour concert at the Sydney Opera House as part of Vivid Live.
 They were invited back in 2017 for another concert celebrating the label's 15th anniversary.